New Light Species and the CMB: Models

 \subsubsection{Kinetic mixing and gauge interactions}

 As we will show, new massless gauge bosons with renormalizable couplings to SM fermions are viable candidates for contributions to $g_*$.
-However, such models must include both kinetic mixing between the new and SM gauge fields, as well as the presence of new fermions charged under the new gauge group.
+Long-range force constraints greatly restrict the possible direct couplings of SM fermions charged under new gauge groups, such that these interactions must be too weak to contribute to $g_*$ \cite{BlinnikovEtAl}.
+However, such couplings can still arise due to kinetic mixing between the new and SM gauge fields.
+For such mixing to give rise to non-negligible $\Delta g_*$, there must also be new fermions charged under the new gauge group.
 The additional fermions obtain millicharged couplings to SM gauge fields, with astrophysical constraints such that these fermions must have masses $\gtrsim$ MeV.
 Such models are sensitive to the details of the full UV theory, as the hidden sector must come into equilibrium with the SM after originally being completely decoupled.
 The class of viable models is then constrained to a particular region of model-dependent parameter space.

 For minimality, we consider the addition of a single new $U(1)$ gauge boson $A'$, with associated field strength $A'^{\mu \nu}$.
-Long-range force constraints greatly restrict the possible direct gauge couplings of SM fermions to $A'$, such that this model cannot contribute to $g_*$ \cite{BlinnikovEtAl}.
-However, it is possible for $A'$ to kinetically mix with the hypercharge gauge boson $B$ with the following operator
+The new field $A'$ can kinetically mix with the hypercharge gauge boson $B$ with the following operator

 { }where $\epsilon$ is simply a dimensionless mixing parameter.
 Such hidden sector $U(1)$ gauge bosons which mix with hypercharge arise naturally in many models \cite{Holdom,Balasubramanian:2005zx,Abel:2008ai,GoodsellEtAl,Cicoli:2011yh,NelsonEtAl,KaplanEtAl,BelotskyEtAl, FrancaEtAl}.